catalystneuro/dandi_s3_log_parser/README.md

 - A single line of a raw S3 log file can be between 400-1000+ bytes.
 - Some of the busiest daily logs on the archive can have around 5,014,386 lines.
 - There are more than 6 TB of log files collected in total.
-- This parser reduces that total to around 20 GB of essential information.
+- This parser reduces that total to around 100 MB of essential information.

-The reduced information is then additionally mapped to currently available assets in persistent published Dandiset versions and current drafts, which only comprise around 100 MB of the original data.

-These small Dandiset-specific summaries are soon to be shared publicly.